-Map 16 illustrates that the resilient, connected landscapes around high integrity landscapes in the CFA forms part of a hub of large forest blocks, resilient landscapes and flow zones that link the narrower climate corridors both north into Maryland and Pennsylvania and south into Virginia.
+Map 16 illustrates that the resilient, connected landscapes in the CFA forms part of corridor of resilient landscapes that links to narrower climate corridors north into Pennsylvania.
 The resilient, connected landscapes in this CFA are critical to the species adapting to climate change within the larger network across the Eastern United States.